7 p.m. March 23, 2019 | NW 11th and Broadway

 When Erwin Redl's Whiteout opened in New York City, Madison Square Park Conservancy commissioned Trumpet Clouds, a 60-minute mobile live-installation composed by Craig Shepard.
 The performance activated Whiteout and encouraged passersby to engage with the artwork.

 Oklahoma Contemporary continued this pairing.
 On March 23, Craig Shepard, Sandy Coffin, Ryan Gardner and trumpet players from the Oklahoma State University Trumpet Studio performed Trumpet Clouds at Campbell Art Park against the backdrop of the Oklahoma sunset.

-Visitors were invited to bid farewell to Whiteout, which will close on March 31.
+Visitors were invited to bid farewell to Whiteout, which closed on March 31.
 Trumpet Clouds was free and family-, kid- and pet-friendly.
 The performance moved throughout Whiteout and interacted with the sights and sounds of Broadway Avenue.

 Some audience members followed the musicians and walked along.
 Others brought folding chairs and blankets to enjoy this engaging performance for all ages.